Angry Birds: Media

-Promotional
+Video games

+As of 11 December 2024, the Angry Birds series has received over twenty instalments.
+This includes several follow-ups, spinoffs, and crossovers with other franchises.

 From 2011 to 2017, Angry Birds collaborated with many other companies and released variations of the original game in the respective collaborators' theme.
 Most of them were Flash-based, and all of them featured exclusive levels and elements that aided in promotion.